 For instance, it could mean that you are blasting out a helpful email newsletter or posting a self-recorded video about a real estate tip to your social media account.
 You could tie in holidays and send out postcard mailers to everyone that you know, wishing them well.

-You could take a step further and send clients or important contacts with an unexpected gift or hold a party to let them know that you appreciate their business.
+You could take a step further and send clients or important contacts with an unexpected gift or hold a client appreciation party or event to let them know that you appreciate their business.

 It is important to re-engage and strengthen relationships.
 Contacting people on a regular basis does not need to be tedious or complicated.
 All you need is consistency.
 With every touchpoint and connection, ask them who they know that you should know.